-It started innocently enough: I bought a motorcycle, and I wanted my dog to ride with me.
+It began innocently enough: I bought a motorcycle, and I wanted my dog to ride with me.

 I didn’t want to pull a trailer, and no one manufactures baskets for large dogs, so I built my own.
 I tested a few experimental designs (some with questionable safety profiles) before settling on a pyramid-shaped design built from steel struts.
 It was bolted to the bike, and included a latch that hooked into the dog’s harness to ensure he couldn’t fall out.